 This menu of mine detailed what we were going to eat for each meal for each day.
 The menu then cross referenced to a grocery shopping list, complete with the specific amounts needed to prep each meal.
 For example, rather than list garlic, or one head of garlic, I knew exactly how many cloves I needed on hand.
 I tend to over-organize things, you see.

 So now, I had the menu and the grocery list, but I needed to determine how I wanted to present each dish so that I could photograph it for you, Dear Reader.
 So, I packed the essentials – parchment paper, cutting boards, serving utensils, serving platters, tea towels, napkins, etc. – basically anything I thought I would need as props for the photos.
 Contrary to what John.e might say from time to time, it’s not Obsessive Compulsive Disorder, it’s Organized Creative Discipline.
 You agree, right? 😉

 My way of thinking might seem over the top or stressful for some, but I don’t know any other way.
 It keeps me on my game and it allows me to do something I love – cook and share the recipes with you!
 In the end, my ‘OCD’ pays off, because I get to sit down with two pounds of Teriyaki Steak Skewers all to myself!

-- ¼ cup soy sauce
+- 1 cup teriyaki sauce https://www.lordbyronskitchen.com/10-minute-teriyaki-sauce/

-- 1 bunch green onions, thinly sliced
+- 1/4 cup green onions, thinly sliced

-- 1 tablespoon sesame seeds
+- 1 teaspoon sesame seeds

-- Skewer the beef onto a metal skewer and set aside.
+- Skewer the beef onto a skewer.

 - Garnish with green onions and sesame seeds.
 Serve immediately.